Ibram X. Kendi writing children's story 'Goodnight Racism'

 NEW YORK (AP) — The next book in Ibram X. Kendi’s prolific and award-winning publishing career is a picture story with a hopeful message.

-Penguin Young Readers announced Wednesday that Kendi’s “Goodnight Racism,” in which the author seeks to connect with children’s capacity to imagine a better world.
+Penguin Young Readers announced Wednesday that in Kendi’s “Goodnight Racism,” the author seeks to connect with children’s capacity to imagine a better world.
 The book is illustrated by Cbabi Bayoc and is scheduled to come out June 14.

 “’Goodnight Racism’ is not about what is; it is about what can be,” Kendi said in a statement.
 “It is about the good morning of an equitable and just world after wishing racism goodnight.”